dialoguemd/covid-19/src/regions/ca/info/ca-pe/reporting.md

 ## Prince Edward Island: Who should I contact if I think I have COVID-19?

-If you have returned from travel outside of Prince Edward Island , and have symptoms, including a cough, fever or difficulty breathing, **call 811** to be screened, and if necessary, directed to a clinic for testing.

-### When should I call 811?

-811 is experiencing higher than normal call volumes.
+8-1-1 is experiencing higher than normal call volumes.
 It will take longer than usual to respond to your call.
-They are working hard to respond to all calls as quickly as possible.
+We are working hard to respond to all calls as quickly as possible.
 Thank you for your patience.

-If you answer YES to any of the questions below, call 811.
+Call 8-1-1 for screening if you answer 'yes' to any of the scenarios below:

-Within the last 14 days have you:

-- travelled outside of Prince Edward Island and have a fever greater than 38 C AND/OR a cough
+1 - Travel outside of Canada or travel outside of PEI in the past 14 days AND any of the following:
+- Fever greater than 38°C
+- cough (new or worsening of a chronic cough)
+- sore throat
+- runny nose
+- marked fatigue

-- been in close contact (within 2 meters) with a person with a laboratory confirmed case of COVID-19?
+2 - Close contact with a confirmed case OR a person with symptoms and travel history AND any of the following:
+- Fever greater than 38°C
+- cough (new or worsening of a chronic cough)
+- sore throat
+- runny nose
+- marked fatigue

+3 - Health care worker with any of the following:
+- Fever greater than 38°C
+- cough (new or worsening of a chronic cough)

 Anyone who has travelled outside of Prince Edward Island must self-isolate for 14 days.

-If you do develop a fever or a cough, call 811.
-If you answered NO to all the above questions and you are looking for general information about COVID-19, visit [princeedwardisland.ca/covid19](https://www.princeedwardisland.ca/en/topic/covid-19).
+For general health-related questions, call 1-800-958-6400.

 [Source: Government of Prince Edward Island](https://www.princeedwardisland.ca/en/information/health-and-wellness/covid-19-when-should-i-call-811)